-Mayooran leads a team of Information Technology (IT) professionals responsible ensuring day-to-day operations of the airline.
-With over 15 years experience and an extensive background in information technology, he Logistics in 1999 and then has managed a range of IT projects and initiatives for Rex including the Internet Booking Engine, the Amend Booking Engine, Web Checkin and numerous Mobile/ iPad applications.
-Mayooran has a Master of Business Administration (Computing) from Charles Sturt University.
-He also has a Graduate is also a member of the Rex in 2003.
-Irwin joined Rex in Certificate in Management July 2005 and was appointed (Information Technology) as the Company Secretary on well as an Associate Diploma 7 September 2005.
-Irwin is of Electrical Engineering / also a member of the Rex Computer Engineering.
+Irwin's background was originally in Mayooran leads a team of Information genetic research after graduating Technology (IT) professionals with first class honours in responsible for ensuring daybiotechnology from the University of to-day operations of the airline.
+New South Wales in Sydney.
+Irwin With over 15 years of experience performance and analysis of left the field of genetic research when and an extensive background in both existing and new market he joined Morrison Express Logistics information technology, he has opportunities.
+Warrick has more in 1999 and then Singapore Airlines managed a range of IT projects than 25 years of regional airline in 2001.
+He was later transferred and initiatives for Rex including the experience in the specialised areas to Singapore Airlines Cargo as Internet Booking Engine, the Amend of scheduling, pricing and revenue an executive where he took on Booking Engine, Web Check-in and management and held the position various appointments in product numerous Mobile/iPad applications. of Manager Network Planning with development, advertising, sales and Mayooran has a Master of Business Kendell Airlines, having joined that airline alliances before taking on the Administration (Computing) from company in 1992.
+Warrick has role of Regional Marketing Manager Charles Sturt University.
+He been with Rex since its inception in for the South West Pacific region in also has a Graduate Certificate 2002 and is also a member of the 2003.
+Irwin joined Rex in July 2005 in Management (Information and was appointed the Company Technology) as well as an Associate Secretary on 7 September 2005.
+Diploma of Electrical Engineering Irwin is also a member of the / Computer Engineering.
 He commenced with Rex in April 2004.
 Mayooran is a member of the Rex Management Committee and a Director of the Australian Airline Pilot Academy (AAPA).